-Inland Revenue applies to put Propellor Property Investments under
+'Heavy-handed': Application to put Propellor Property Investments into liquidation

 Propellor Property was founded by Connors in 2009 and has offices in Auckland, Christchurch and Hamilton.

-The company works with prospective buyers, using specialists who act as property 'business managers'.
+The company works with prospective buyers, using specialists who act as property "business managers".

 Companies Office records show Propellor is 33.3 per cent owned by Connors but Grey Lynn's Nicholas James Graham owns the majority or 66.67 per cent of it.